 - instead of surgery to relieve symptoms of cancer in the brain.

-If secondary breast cancer has spread to other parts of the body, radiotherapy may be used:
+If metastatic breast cancer has spread to other parts of the body, radiotherapy may be used:

 - to relieve pain or swelling or to reduce the size of enlarged lymph nodes.